sara-sabr/ITStrategy/_pages/en/web-services-access.md

 - Ensure the following Web 2.0 SaaS tools (See [Appendix A](#appendix-a---saas-to-enable)) are available and functional on the network for IITB employees;
 - Ensure IITB employees' understanding of document classification and review access rights to data and information;
-- Support an options analysis for tools to manage and monitor use of SaaS on the network.
+- Assist with an options analysis of tools to manage and monitor the access and transmission of information on the network.

 ## Appendix A - SaaS to Enable